ogallagher/doc-level/readme.md

 ### Search by tag

+Searches are performed by adding conditions to the `-L <format>` option.

+#### Single condition

 View the stories with lowest reading level.

 ```shell
 [opts]: -L txt -t years-of-education -> asc
 ```

+#### Composite condition

+Tag values are singular and unique strings.
+Determining whether tag `globalist` should refer to a `difficult-word` or an `ideology` depends on from which parent/ancestor tag you are searching.
+That is the primary function of a search condition being a composite of `-t` (the ancestor tag) and `-q` (the tag pattern applied to its descendants).

+Examples below.

 View stories whose author name contains `"rob"`.